 Chiropractors are also extensively trained to treat the soft tissues.
 Muscles contribute significantly to the discomfort associated with text neck.
 Our chiropractors will use techniques to stretch and release tight muscles.
 Muscle release techniques are like targeted massages to the problematic muscles.
 These techniques involve applying pressure to tight muscles while stretching.
 Grafton is another technique used to treat the soft tissue.
 This involves using a tool to break up tight muscles and fascia.
 Both techniques are effective at relieving pain and improving range of motion.

 Sustained poor postures results in some muscles having to work overtime.
+Our Oakville Acupuncturist has had a large increase in text next cases over the alst 3 to 4 years.
 With the head hanging forward, looking down at a phone, the muscles in the back of the head and neck have to constantly be active in order to support the weight of the head.
 When the head it upright, all the muscles contribute to maintain a neutral posture.
 When the head hangs down, the muscles have to work overtime to provide the necessary support.
 Similar to the way your quads can feel sore after a tough workout at the gym, the neck can feel sore after prolonged poor posture.

 Acupuncture can help stimulate the nerves and ‘wake up’inactive muscles.
 Acupuncture can also alleviate tight muscles and get rid of trigger points that form in affected muscles.
+If you getting headaches from your text neck check out these acupuncture treatment.
 For these reasons acupuncture is the perfect treatment option!
 It addresses both problems, and can effectively resolve both issues!
 If you’re unsure about whether it is the right choice for you, come in and talk to Dr. Jenn about it!

 Acupuncture involves the insertion of thin needles through the skin at specific points along neural pathways.
 This stimulation will affect the muscles those nerves innervate, and can help decrease muscle tone and decrease pain.
 There are also certain points in the body where it is safe to stimulate the muscles directly, and inserting a needle into a tight muscle can help it release.
 Acupuncture will also promote blood flow to the area which helps speed up the rate of healing.